NervanaSystems/ngraph-python/ununoctium/doc/source/building_graphs.rst

 In the operational graph, all the expressions are operations of some kind, so we call them ops, and they are all instances of the class ``Op``.
 Most expressions are tensors, and are instance of the ``Tensor`` class.
-However, some ops are used for side-effects and produce no value; these are instance of ``VoidOp``.
+However, some ops are used for side-effects and produce no value; these are instances of ``VoidOp``.
 Ops that actually perform a computation on their arguments are instances of ``ComputationOp``.

 During a computation, the values must be stored somewhere, but only those tensors whose values are explicitly